theupshift/chrdev/posts/2020-05-28-Notes-on-Code-BEAM-V-2020.md

 Doing lots of experiments and testing in the real world.

-**first principles**
+**First principles**

-- lightweight concurrency
-- async communication
+Lightweight concurrency,  async communication.
-- process isolation (no effect on other processes)
-- error handling (detect and handle errors)
-- soft real-time, non-blocking
+Process isolation (no effect on other processes), error handling (detect and handle errors), with soft real-time, non-blocking features.

+Language/system should be simple, with a high level language to get real benefits.

+Provide tools for building systems, not solutions.
+Basic operations needed for building communication protocols and error handling.

+---

+"Build for the future", so that your solutions don't bring to new problems, but the other way around.

+Try to think of the problems you're not solving.

+Think about the Actual problems, problems of purpose.

+Problem Discovery!
+In Erlang they ahd the problems of the platform, because to test the platform in real live you need a real life problem and application.
+Kinda chicken-and-egg problem.